Josiah Harlan: Entering Afghanistan

 A difficult moment for Harlan emerged when Hajji Khan, a mercenary working for Dost Mohammad, approached him with a plan to assassinate the Emir and restore Shuja to the throne.
 Harlan was uncertain if Khan was working as an agent provocateur sent by Dost Mohammad to test his loyalty (meaning he would be executed if he agreed to the plot) or was sincere (meaning he would kill Harlan if he refused to join the plot).
 Harlan suggested that the two should go off and invade the Sindh together; when Khan persisted, Harlan said he could never violate the rules of Pashtunwali by conspiring to murder his host, at which point Khan told him that the Emir extended him his thanks for his willingness to observe Pashtunwali.
 Shortly afterwards, a cholera epidemic hit Kabul, killing off much of the population, owing to the feces-ridden water of Kabul.
-Harlan was infected with cholera and wandered into a mosque one night which was a morgue full of the bodies of cholera victims.
+Harlan was infected with cholera and wandered into a mosque one night, which was a morgue full of the bodies of cholera victims.
 As Harlan left the mosque, he tripped over bodies piled up in the streets.
-At that point, an anonymous man told Harlan that the only cure for cholera was to drink alcohol, saying if one consumed enough alcohol that cholera could be survived.
-Harlan was raised a teetotaler, but to survive cholera he broke with his Quaker values by drinking as much as possible of the wine and whisky smuggled into Afghanistan from India.
-An attack of cholera typically lasts 48 hours, during which the body excretes fluids, causing intense dehydration leading to death, which can be countered by consuming enough fluids such as alcohol which are not infected.
-After surviving cholera, Harlan later stated he looked death in the eye, and was never again afraid of death.
+At that point, an anonymous man told Harlan that the only cure for cholera was to drink alcohol, saying that if one consumed enough alcohol, cholera could be survived.
+Harlan was raised a teetotaler, but to survive cholera, he broke with his Quaker values by drinking as much as possible of the wine and whisky smuggled into Afghanistan from India.
+An attack of cholera typically lasts 48 hours, during which the body excretes fluids, causing intense dehydration leading to death, which can be countered by consuming enough fluids, such as alcohol, which are not infected.
+After surviving cholera, Harlan later stated he looked death in the eye and was never again afraid of death.